fakeresponder/fakeresponder/README.md

 - https://fakeresponder.onrender.com/?statusCode=500 - respond with 500 status code
 - https://fakeresponder.onrender.com/?response=ok - respond with `ok` as the response body (`Content-Type: text/plain`)
 - https://fakeresponder.onrender.com/?response=%7B%22ok%22:true%7D - respond with `{"ok": true}` as the response body (`Content-Type: application/json`)
+- https://fakeresponder.onrender.com/?headers={"my-header":"value"} - respond with `my-header: value` in the response headers

 The examples above are for `GET` requests.
 You can also use `HEAD`, `POST`, `PUT`, `DELETE`, `PATCH`.

+All the params can be combined, e.g. https://fakeresponder.onrender.com/?sleepMs=2000&statusCode=500

 ## Contributing